-- For Papers within the Knowledge Level of the ACCA programme the cost per exam is presently TT$800.00.
-The Skills Level paper F4 – Corporate & Business Law cost of exam is TT$950.00.
+- For Papers within the Applied Knowledge Level of the ACCA programme the cost per exam is presently TT$850.00.
+The Skills Level paper F4 – Corporate & Business Law cost of exam is TT$995.00.
 Students must have their ACCA Registration Numbers upon registration for any CBE.

 Session Computer Based Examinations (CBE’s)

-ACCA Fundamentals Skills Level papers F5 – F9, are also offered as Computer Based Examinations (CBE’s) by ACCA.
-This will be the only available option from the June 2018 sitting.
-The examinations will be offered over a five-day period, with multiple exams scheduled each day.
+ACCA Applied Skills Level papers PM – FM, are also offered as Computer Based Examinations (CBE’s) by ACCA.
+Examinations are held in March, June, September and December over a five-day period, with multiple exams scheduled each day.

 Registration for these examinations are done via your myACCA account.